meteor/tutorials/content/react/step04.md

 Currently, our code displays all new tasks at the bottom of the list.
 That's not very good for a task list, because we want to see the newest tasks first.

 We can solve this by sorting the results using the `createdAt` field that is automatically added by our new code.
-Just add a sort option to the `find` call inside `getMeteorData` on the `App` component:
+Just add a sort option to the `find` call inside the data container wrapping the `App` component:

 {{> DiffBox step="4.3" tutorialName="simple-todos-react"}}